mjschultz/django-tastefulpy/docs/fields.rst

 in different ways.

-The abstractions based around this are "leaky" in that, unlike the other fields provided by ``tastypie``, these fields don't handle arbitrary objects very well.
+The abstractions based around this are "leaky" in that, unlike the other fields provided by ``tastefulpy``, these fields don't handle arbitrary objects very well.
 The subclasses use Django's ORM layer to make things go, though there is no ORM-specific code at this level.